TEAM

 Gabriel Fraga da Fonseca, BSc, MSc

-Institution: Centro de Estudos do Mar, Universidade Federal do Paraná, Brazil
+Institution: Centro de Estudos do Mar, Universidade Federal do Paraná, Brazil, with a research exchange visit at the Oregon State University

 Supervisor: Dr. Camila Domit,